OkilyDokily/calculator/README.md

 ## Description

-_A cat page which demonstrates simple javascript with calculator functions._
+_A page which demonstrates simple javascript with calculator functions._

 ## Setup/Installation Requirements